 In this article, I want to share my experiences building and scaling the product marketing function across the previous four organizations I’ve worked for; GE, MailChimp, Etsy, and Zapier.

-I’ll walk you through the eight-step process, split across four buckets; understanding your customers, knowing your market, building strong relationships, and creating your vision, and share examples and best practices along the way.
+I’ll walk you through my eight-step process, split across four buckets; understanding your customers, knowing your market, building strong relationships, and creating your vision - all while sharing examples and best practices along the way.

 These are tips and tricks that you can take whether you are the only product marketer at your organization, whether you work for someone who works for someone who works for someone who runs product marketing, or whether you're actually scaling a team yourself, this should apply to you.